alaserimaha/Control-the-robot-using-the-buttons/README.md

 ## 4- Connect the Arduino to the database to read and apply the commands

 ## 1- Create a web page that includes robot control buttons
-We will create a simple page, which includes 5 navigation buttons (Backward ، Forward, Right, Left and Stop) and when you press any of them, it will convert the value of the button to a php page
+We will create a simple page, which includes 5 navigation buttons (Backward ، Forward, Right, Left and Stop) and when you press any of them, it will convert the value of the button to a php page with the help of GET mehthod .

+We wrote a simple html code to represent this idea ، you can find the html code from the attachments above [getForm.php]()